Music Technology Lessons © K. Garrett

 If the phoneme does not match the voice, it can be changed on individual frames.
 There are approximately 12 - 30 frames per second created.
 The editing has to be completed before importing the final character into your Flash animation.
 A screen shot of the program is shown below.

 A Video of a student recording his voice into the program is shown below.
-(Large file - 1.5 MB Flash Video - Flash Player 8).
+(1.5 MB Flash Video).